LEARNAcademy/syllabus/react/tic-tac-toe.md

 #### Overview

 Tic Tac Toe is a classic children's game involving two players alternatively marking squares on a three-by-three grid.
-While the game play can be considered relatively simple for humans, creating the logic in code is considerably more challenging.
+While the game is be considered relatively simple for humans, creating the logic in code is considerably more challenging.

 #### Learning Objectives